Allexin/TrackYourTime/README.md

 application access to /dev/input/by-id/*

-Extract archive with windows app in any folder and launch checksystem from app folder Follow checksystem instructions to resolve problems.
+Extract archive with linux app in any folder and launch checksystem from app folder Follow checksystem instructions to resolve problems.
 After that launch TrackYourTime app.

 Sometimes app autorun may not working in your environment.
 In this case manually add application link to autorun.
 Do not forget set working dir to app dir.
 Application can run without it, but icons and localizations will not work properly.